 Low price, high return

 Ultimately, Spotify’s low-cost is what keeps me subscribed.
 It’s just $10 per month on the individual plan, which affords ad-free listening, offline downloads, and on-demand playback.
-Spotify’s library hosts over 50 million songs, which is 10 million less than Tidal but 10 million more than Google Play Music.
+Spotify’s library hosts over 70 million songs and this catalog is ever-growing.
 For just $10 a month, I have access to all the music my ears could want and numerous ways to discover new artists.

-Spotify is the only service to offer a free, ad-supported version of its service to listeners, making it the most accessible service to listeners of all financial backgrounds.
-Yes, others offer free-trial periods like Spotify, but others automatically rope users into a subscription unless it’s cancelled prior to the trial period ending.
+Spotify offers a free, ad-supported version of its service to listeners, making it an accessible service to listeners of all financial backgrounds.
+Yes, other streaming services offer free trial periods like Spotify, but others automatically rope users into a subscription unless it’s cancelled prior to the trial period ending.
 Users can use the free version of Spotify for as long as they want.

 Although Spotify has its drawbacks, it’s a great service and one that continues to satisfy users month after month.
 It’s the generalist’s music app and does everything very well, albeit not perfectly.
 Until others figure out a way to smoothly introduce social features and improve their respective music suggestion algorithms, I’ll be keeping that green dot on my phone’s home screen.